YahooArchive/mojito-shaker/docs/shaker_example.rst

 Shaker App Example
 ===================

-In order to understand better how Shaker works, we are going to create simple application from scratch, which will cover the basic features and some advanced configuration as well.
+To better understand how Shaker works, we are going to create simple application from scratch, which will cover the basic features and some advanced configuration as well.

 Application overview